gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

     └── main.yml
 ```

-Step 11: Execute the playbook - roles-bgp.yml.
+Step-11: Execute the roles-bgp.yml playbook.

 ```
 cisco@ansible-controller:~/roles-templates$ ansible-playbook roles-bgp.yml
 ```

-Step 9: Confirm that playbook runs with no errors and check that there are two files ending with name “\*-BGP.txt” has been created in the home directory
+Step-12: After the playbook is run, there should be 2 files generated on the current working directory (R1-CSR1K-BGP.txt & R2-XRv-BGP.txt).

 ```
 cisco@ansible-controller:more cfg/R1-CSR1K-BGP.txt